 Silicon Valley — the Promised Land

-Silicon Valley Direct was founded on May 1, 1999 by George Demienne.
-The name “Silicon Valley Direct” dates back to 1990, when George received his Master of Science in Computer Science at Loyola University Chicago.
-As a college student, George wanted to move to the Bay Area because, having given rise to HP, Intel, Cisco, Oracle, and Apple, Silicon Valley seemed to be the “Promised Land.”
-Right after completing his Master’s, George moved to the Bay Area and began his lifelong career in the fulfillment industry.
-Nine years later, he opened the doors of Silicon Valley Direct.
+Silicon Valley Direct was established on May 1, 1999, by George Demienne.
+The genesis of the name “Silicon Valley Direct” can be traced back to 1990 when George earned his Master of Science in Computer Science from Loyola University Chicago.
+While still a college student, George aspired to relocate to the Bay Area, viewing it as the “Promised Land” due to its association with tech giants such as HP, Intel, Cisco, Oracle, and Apple.

 Anything and Everything Is Possible